rsocket/rsocket-js/docs/03-flowable-api.md

 ### Example: Timer

-Creates a `Future` that resolves to a string after a timeout, passing a cancellation callback to stop the timer in case the user cancels the `Future`:
+Creates a `Single` that resolves to a string after a timeout, passing a cancellation callback to stop the timer in case the user cancels the `Single`:

 ```
-const future = new Future(subscriber => {
+const single = new Single(subscriber => {
   const id = setTimeout(
     () => subscriber.onComplete('hello!'),
     250,